Collective dynamics on higher-order networks: Beyond node dynamics: Dynamical Higher-Order Networks

 \section{Beyond node dynamics: Dynamical Higher-Order Networks}

 In the previous sections we have made the implicit assumption that the dynamics of the higher-order networks take place exclusively on the nodes.
-Alternatively, one can associate dynamical variables with edges and hyperedges to represent fluxes in transport networks such as the ocean~\cite{schaub2020random}, communication networks such as synapses between neurons, or the brain's dynamic functional connectivity~\cite{santoro2023higher}.
+Alternatively, one can associate dynamical variables with edges and hyperedges to represent fluxes in transport networks such as the ocean~\cite{schaub2020random}, opinions of groups of individuals~\cite{sampson2025oscillatory}, or the brain's dynamic functional connectivity~\cite{santoro2023higher}.
 Such dynamics have mostly been considered in the context of simplicial complexes, where one can exploit the rich theory from discrete geometry and topology; see Refs.~\cite{nurisso2023unified,millan2025topology} for recent reviews on such types of edge-based dynamics.

 The simplicial Kuramoto model, also known as the topological Kuramoto model~\cite{millan2020explosive}, describes the synchronization dynamics of oscillator phases~$\phi^{(k)}\in\T^{d(k)}$ placed on the $k$-simplices of a simplicial complex.
 The model is illustrated in \cref{fig:beyond_nodes} and elegantly formulated with boundary ($\mathbf{B}^{k}$) and coboundary ($\mathbf{B}^{k^\top}$) operators describing the adjacency relations between simplices as